selva258963/EX-7-Implementation-of-BTree-Indexing/EX7.md

 # EX 7: Implementation of B-Tree Indexing
-## Date:
-## AIM:
+## DATE: 15/9/23
-To implement B-tree indexing and to search an element in the B-tree using python
+## AIM: To implement B-tree indexing and to search an element in the B-tree using python
 ## ALGORITHM:
 <div align="justify">
 1. Starting from the root node, compare k with the first key of the node.<br>